kluless13/paper/paper.md

 ### Introduction

-The emergence of machine learning (ML) and deep learning (DL) technologies has sparked a new era of scientific investigation in various fields, including marine ecology, which has gained particular attention *[1,2]*.The effectiveness of computational tools in efficiently and precisely analyzing large datasets has empowered marine ecologists to develop novel tools, thereby enhancing our comprehension and control of marine ecosystems.
-The issue of invasive species poses a significant threat to marine ecosystems, adding to the numerous challenges they already face.
-The introduction of non-native species into new habitats can have significant impacts on the ecological equilibrium, leading to negative consequences for the environment and economy.
+The emergence of Machine Learning (ML) and Deep Learning (DL) technologies represents a significant shift in scientific investigation across various fields, particularly in the realm of marine ecology.
+The computational methodologies encompassed within the field of Artificial Intelligence (AI) have exhibited remarkable aptitude in analyzing large datasets with a combination of accuracy and efficiency.
+As a result, marine ecologists possess innovative tools that enhance our comprehension and capacity for managing marine ecosystems [1,2].

-In marine ecosystems, the presence of invasive species has been observed to disrupt ecological relationships, resulting in negative consequences.
-For example, there has been a correlation between the occurrence of outbreaks of Crown of Thorns starfish (COTs) and a notable decrease in coral abundance throughout the Great Barrier Reef over the course of the last forty years.
-When starfish populations reach a state of outbreak, they exhibit a consumption rate of coral tissues that exceeds the rate of coral growth.
-This poses a substantial risk to the long-term health and resilience of the reef, particularly in light of climate change *[3,4,5]*.
-In the same manner, it's also significant that the Lionfish has rapidly infiltrated the Atlantic coastal waters, the Caribbean Sea, and the Gulf of Mexico within the United States.
-This phenomenon has raised significant apprehension due to their predatory behavior towards indigenous fish species and their absence of natural predators, thereby intensifying their invasive capabilities *(6,7)*.
+The issue of invasive species poses a significant challenge to marine ecosystems, further complicating the already formidable obstacles they face.
+The introduction of non-native species into unfamiliar environments can significantly disrupt the ecological equilibrium, resulting in negative consequences for both the natural ecosystem and the economy.
+For example, there is a correlation between the occurrence of outbreaks of Crown Of Thorns starfish (COTs) and the substantial depletion of coral in the Great Barrier Reef during the last forty years.
+In similar fashion, the rapid colonization of Lionfish in the Atlantic coastal waters, Caribbean Sea, and Gulf of Mexico has raised significant concerns due to their predatory behavior and absence of natural predators, thereby amplifying their invasive capabilities (6,7).

-The cybernetic perspective, which conceptualizes ecosystems as systems that process information, presents a new paradigm for understanding and tackling the challenges posed by invasive species.
-The utilization of machine learning (ML) and deep learning (DL) algorithms holds the potential to decipher the complex information networks present in marine ecosystems, thus enabling the creation of tools for real-time monitoring and management.
-These tools play a crucial role in the timely identification and management of invasive species risks, thereby bolstering the ability of marine ecosystems to withstand and recover from such invasions *(8)*.
+The cybernetic perspective, which emerged in the 1940s, focuses on the study of systems and processes that involve self-interaction and self-regeneration, such as those found in marine ecology.
+The utilization of this transdisciplinary methodology provides a structured approach for examining and comprehending the complex interconnections, self-regulating patterns, and adaptive capacities that are inherent in marine ecosystems.
+The cybernetic lens provides a conceptual framework for understanding ecosystems as systems that process information.
+This perspective offers a new paradigm for comprehending and tackling the challenges posed by invasive species.

+The integration of machine learning (ML), deep learning (DL), and cybernetics in the field of marine science provides a comprehensive comprehension of marine ecosystems, emphasizing a systems-based approach.
+The integration of multiple disciplines allows for the examination of the flow of information within marine ecosystems, as well as their inherent ability to organize themselves, adapt, and respond to environmental disturbances, such as the introduction of non-native species.
+This study explores the utilization of YOLOv7 and YOLOv8 models, which combine machine learning, deep learning, and cybernetic principles.
+The aim is to propose a novel approach for conducting real-time monitoring and analysis of marine ecosystems.

-The study aims to achieve two primary objectives:
+The study focuses primarily in achieving two main objectives:

-- The first aim is to highlight the differences between the YOLOv7 and YOLOv8 model inferences.
-Edge devices, due to their inherent ability to perform data processing at the location of data collection, present a highly promising opportunity for the real-time monitoring of marine ecosystems.
+1. This study aims to highlight the distinguishing characteristics between the YOLOv7 and YOLOv8 models, with a specific focus on model comparison and edge computing.
+The inherent ability of edge devices to perform data processing at the location of data collection presents a promising opportunity for the real-time monitoring of marine ecosystems.

-- The second objective of this study is to examine the different types of targets found in marine ecosystems and propose appropriate models for object detection in each case.
-The overall goal of this study is to provide marine ecologists with a comprehensive toolkit that can be customized to suit specific monitoring and management goals, through a thorough understanding of the strengths and weaknesses inherent in various models.
+2. This study aims to investigate various targets present in marine ecosystems and suggest suitable models for detecting these objects in different scenarios.
+This will enable us to provide marine ecologists with a comprehensive set of tools that can be tailored to meet specific monitoring and management goals.
+This will be achieved by developing a nuanced understanding of the strengths and limitations of different models.

-This study aims to bridge the gap between marine science and machine learning by conducting a comparative analysis of YOLOv7 and YOLOv8 in the detection and identification of invasive species, specifically COTs and Lionfish.
-Furthermore, this study provides a foundation for future investigations focused on exploring the cybernetic characteristics of marine ecosystems, thereby enhancing our comprehensive comprehension of the interconnectedness and reciprocal relationships intrinsic to these intricate ecological networks *(9)*.
+The aim of this study is to establish a connection between the fields of marine science, cybernetics and machine learning.
+This will be achieved by conducting a comparative analysis of two machine learning models, YOLOv7 and YOLOv8, in their ability to detect and identify invasive species, specifically Crown-of-Thorns Starfish (COTs) and Lionfish.
+Further, this research establishes the fundamental basis for future investigations focused on exploring the cybernetic characteristics of marine ecosystems, thereby enhancing our comprehensive understanding of the interconnected and mutually dependent relationships inherent in these intricate ecological networks (9).

+In conclusion, the integration of machine learning and cybernetics in the field of marine science, exemplified by the application of YOLOv7 and YOLOv8 models for the real-time detection and identification of invasive species, enhances our ability to observe and manage marine ecosystems.
+This methodology enhances both our ability to observe and manage, while also creating an environment that is favorable for additional interdisciplinary exploration.
+This collaborative initiative aims to address the ecological challenges presented by invasive species by integrating the fields of data science, marine science, and cybernetics.
+In doing so, it seeks to make a meaningful contribution to the wider discourse on marine ecosystem management and conservation.

 1. https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.14061#:~:text=Overview%20of%20common%20supervised%20machine,1
 2. https://academic.oup.com/icesjms/article/79/2/319/6507793